 Nicole Behan – Co-Artistic Director

-Nicole is a Theatre Director and Creative Facilitator with a passion for for storytelling, new writing and creating theatre experiences that stretch beyond the traditional stage.
-As a founding member of Paperwork Theatre, Nicole has directed all of their productions and has helped developed the companies collaborative theatre making
+Nicole Behan (nee Morris) is a Theatre Director and Creative Facilitator with a passion for storytelling, new writing and creating theatrical experiences that stretch beyond the traditional stage.
+She is particularly passionate about making and staging work as a regional theatre maker in the North West.

 Hayley Greggs – Co-Artistic Director